Leather | Long Eaton Sofas

 This type of leather is the most commonly used upholstery leather due to its durability.
 Corrected grain leather has all the strength of a full grain leather but has had a portion of its grain layer removed in order to increase its usable area.
 Hides are usually corrected by buffing the outer surface of the leather grain to remove most of its natural characteristics before being given a coating of a colour and an embossed finish.
 Corrected grain hides are normally uniform in appearance and are very hard wearing, making it more suitable for heavy domestic environments.

-To view the latest leather collections from each of our suppliers, simply click on the logo:
+To see the full leather ranges from each of our suppliers, simply click on their logo to be taken through to their individual website:

 Real leather is a natural product.
 It breathes, is warm and has individual characteristics, which can make each hide unique.
 Leather will always bear the marks of its natural origin and these characteristics can show as healed scars, growth marks, areas of differing fibre density and hair pore structure.
 These hallmarks in no way detract from the wearing qualities of the leather.
 They are signs discerning owners cherish when buying leather.
 With the passing of time and use, it develops a patina that enhances its beauty.